Tips for visiting 9/11 Memorial

 Interactive stations throughout the museum offer additional information and context.

 Most visitors prefer to take a tour of the 9/11 Museum.
-Choose to make the most of your visit.
+Choose the right ticket to make the most of your visit.

 To ensure a thorough and reflective visit, follow this suggested route: